Graduate Social Work

 Graduate Courses

-Note: There must be sufficient enrollment for particular elective courses to be offered.
+Note: There must be sufficient enrollment for elective courses to be offered.

 SOW 5034.
 The Social Work Profession (3).
 This course helps students to begin to identify with the social work profession, its history, mission, and core values, and conduct themselves in accordance with the ethical principles that guide professional practice.
 Students learn how the social work profession engages in policy and practice to address issues of social and economic well-being.
 Students also begin to recognize the social, political, economic, and environmental influences on client systems of all sizes and apply them to the conduct of social work practice.